 A person who doesn’t have OCD may enjoy having sexual thoughts.
 And it’s common to be a bit nervous about making a good impression on others.
 But for people who have OCD, these thoughts and feelings are neither enjoyable nor proportional.
 Instead, they are uncontrollable sources of extreme distress.

-What Do OCD Compulsions Feel Like?
+What Does the Compulsions of OCD Feel Like?

 For people whose OCD symptoms include compulsions, this is how they may feel: